arcollector/msqta.orm/README.md

 This says, get all the records where its field/index `date` where its value falls into the range `date > '2010-10-10' **AND** date < '2010-10-31'`

 ## getAllWithLike
-Retrieves all the records where any of its fields are like the specified one, this like using the `LIKE %string%` operator from the sql standard.
+Retrieves all records where any of its fields are like the specified one, this like using the `LIKE %string%` operator from the sql standard.
 ```javascript
 	schema.getAllWithLike( fieldsName, likeData, [ callback ], [ context ] );
 ```